Overview

 • software that supports designing, developing, or building open-source wearables

 Submissions should be concise, limited to a maximum of 4 pages excluding references, and demonstrate the use, build and interface processes of open hardware, software or systems.
+In addition, it is expected that authors submit "open-source materials" which are, for example, design files, 3D-printing files, schematics or any other materials that are required to reproduce the wearable device.
 Papers should use pictures, graphs and functional diagrams as often as possible in the explanation of the work.
 An essential requirement is that the projects presented adhere to open source principles.
 Papers will be selected based on adherence to these principles and the clarity of the paper.
 During the workshop, authors will be required to present their research paper and also provide a demonstration of their open wearable work to showcase the practical applications and potential impact of their research.

 All accepted papers will be considered for inclusion in a special position paper summarising the results of the workshop, which will be published in the proceedings.
 We will also make all workshop materials available on open-wearables.org and GitHub, creating a lasting resource for the community.